 Format: The module requires student to attend two 2-hour sessions that consist of a 2-hour presentation and self-paced preparation and post-class exercises and there will also be a 1 hour asynchronous Q&A session on Moodle Forum.

-Session 1: consists of an in-person presentation and discussion, with an introduction to key concepts and problems in data visualization, with examples from case studies.
+Session 1: online presentation and discussion, with an introduction to key concepts and problems in data visualisation, with examples from case studies.
 There will also be an opportunity for group discussion on the principles of data visualisation and aspects to consider to successfully communicate information using visual methods.

-Session 2: consists of an online Zoom workshop where students have the opportunity to apply Python to visualise data and construct different types of graphs.
+Session 2: online Zoom workshop where students have the opportunity to apply Python to visualise data and construct different types of graphs.

 Website and registration:

-ICT and Software (other), Data Visualisation, Python, data visualisation theories
+Mixed Methods Data Handling and Data Analysis, ICT and Software, Data Visualisation, Data Visualisation, Python, data visualisation theories

 Related publications and presentations: